isuPatches/android-wisefy/README.md

 ## What's New in 2.x

 - Asynchronous API
-    - Certain methods have callbacks and are run on background thread
+    - Certain methods have callbacks and are run on a WiseFy specific background thread
-- Ability search by regex
+- Ability to search by regex for:
     - Nearby access points
     - Saved Configurations
     - SSIDs
 - Ability to query for RSSI
-- Ability to query for if device is roaming
+- Ability to query for if the device is roaming
 - Additional methods to query for network security
 - Full fledged documentation directory
 - Tested against Android O